blarney-lang/blarney/README.md

 [Cmp](http://mn416.github.io/blarney/Blarney-Bit.html#t:Cmp)
 (comparator) class.
-Similarly `?` can be used on any type in the [Bits](http://mn416.github.io/blarney/Blarney-Bits.html#t:Bits) class (which allows serialisation to a bit vector and back again).
+Similarly `?` can be used on any type in the [Bits](http://mn416.github.io/blarney/Blarney-Bits.html#t:Bits) class (which allows packing to a bit vector and back again).
 So a more generic definition of `twoSort` would be:

 ```hs